our work

 Through attending and presenting at College/Career fairs, Design Your Future events, community outreach and through our resource platform, FuturesNW is uniquely positioned to reach a multitude of families and engage in dialogues to provide support with college and beyond.

 QuickStart to College is a free summer camp program to uplift and encourage high school seniors as they prepare for college selection, applications, scholarships, and financial aid processes.
 Students enjoy 4 days and 3 nights at WWU and visits from our friends at BTC, NWIC, SVC, and WCC to help you learn more about the various types of colleges available.
 By attending QuickStart, our mentors and local college staff members will help students get prepared for milestones throughout their senior year, so they can confidently step into the path that lies beyond it.
-Our QTC 2026 program is on pause due to budget cuts.
 If you are interested in learning more, please visit the program page.